 Protein’s Impact on Blood Sugar Stability

 Protein helps reduce the rate at which sugar enters the blood.
-The good sources of proteins are:
+The good sources of protein are the following:

 Simply adding protein to just carbs, however, can dramatically shift the way your blood sugar behaves.